X.509 Certificates

 Certificate Export

-• Clipboard: Copy all selected certificates to the clipboard as PEM file
+• Clipboard: Export certificates to the clipboard

 • File: Export to external file.
 The filename can be selected in the export dialog and the Export format: